emperorofmars/nna_unity/readme.md

 ![](./Docs/img/nna-example.png)

-Issues, discussions & PRs Welcome!
+Issues, discussions & PRs welcome!

 ## Why
 Existing 3d interchange formats are bad.
 The least horrible one, FBX, is not extensible.